 NOTE: TAs and GSRs must be making acceptable progress toward their degree objective, must be advanced to candidacy within 12 quarters after entry, and must have fewer than 8 units of Incomplete grades.
-In addition, TAs must maintain a 3.00 GPA; GSRs must maintain a 3.00 GPA.
+(There may be additional GPA requirements; check with the CMDB representative to the TA Allocation Committee (TAAC), Prof. Maduro.)